surreptus/giphster/README.md

 This contains the interface for the API, context for the modal and the redux store.
 The modal context has a manager that allows showing and hiding the modal with the selected image.

+### Design Decisions
+I decided to use a React Context for managing the modal state since it avoids passing handlers and values through intermediatary components.
+The hook makes it easy for functional components downstream to show, hide or view the current item from the context as well as the modal component.
+This makes the dependencies of each of the components less complicated and the component more standalone.

 ### Available Scripts